epccs/Irrigate7/Adc/README.md

 # Firmware Upload

-With a serial port connection (set the BOOT_PORT in Makefile) and xboot installed on the Irrigate7 run 'make bootload' and it should compile and then flash the MCU.
+With a serial port connection (see BOOTLOAD_PORT in Makefile) and xboot installed on the Irrigate7 run 'make bootload' and it should compile and then flash the MCU.

 ```
 git clone https://github.com/epccs/Irrigate7/